 - 1 Add 1 tsp cumin seeds to a glass of water in the evening.

-- 3 In the morning, strain the seeds and drink the infused water warm or at room temperature.
+- 3 In the morning, strain the seeds and drink the water warm.

-- 4 Optionally add a squeeze of lemon juice for vitamin C and flavour โ avoid sugar or honey to keep it calorie-free.
+- 4 Add lemon juice for flavor — avoid sugar to keep it calorie-free.

 Ingredients: